 From 1 January 2012 all students pay a Student Services and Amenities fee each calendar year.

 First Semester (March)

-Sorry, this course is not currently registered to take International Students.
+Sorry, this course is not currently available to international students.

-Please return to Course Finder keyword search to find a similar course registered for International students.
+Please return to Course Finder keyword search to find a similar course available to international students.

 Admission to candidature for the Master of Psychology (Counselling) and Doctor of Philosophy degree requires: a degree with first class honours (H1), which also qualifies as a four year Australian Psychology Accreditation Council approved degree with a major in psychology; or completion of the first year of the Master of Psychology (Counselling) with a high distinction (HD) average in two units (one of which must be the research project unit) and a minimum overall average of distinction (D); or an equivalent from an Australian or recognised overseas university, as determined by the Faculty of Education Board and APS; and demonstrated suitability for work as a professional psychologist, determined by two satisfactory referee reports and, for shortlisted applicants, a satisfactory interview.